soham-phargade/npc-game/README.md

-# Delhi Become Robot (temporary name)
+# Bot or Not

 ## App Description

+### Overview
-Imagine a world where the line between human and artificial intelligence blurs, making perception the ultimate challenge.
-Welcome to TEMP, a revolutionary game inspired by the reverse Turing test.
-Unlike traditional tests aimed at identifying robots among humans, TEMP challenges players to blend in as a human imposter among AI-controlled robots.
+Welcome to Bot or Not, a unique game experience that challenges the boundaries between human intelligence and AI.
+Inspired by the reverse Turing test, this game flips the traditional script—rather than identifying robots among humans, players must blend in as human imposters among AI-controlled robots.

+### Gameplay
-In TEMP, players navigate a series of tense rounds populated by "robots."
-However, one of these robots is actually a human imposter.
-The objective is clear: blend in seamlessly or risk exposure and elimination.
+In Bot or Not, you'll engage in a series of rounds where the goal is to seamlessly integrate into a group of "robots."
+However, one of these robots is actually a human imposter— you.
+The challenge?
+Avoid detection while navigating through each round's conversation and voting phases.

-Each round unfolds in stages of gripping interaction.
-Participants engage in a conversation stage where moral questions probe ethics and reasoning, setting the stage for subtle deception and strategy.

-As tension mounts, the voting phase begins.
-Every "robot" casts a ballot, aiming to identify the human imposter.
-With each elimination, the stakes rise, hinging on the player’s ability to evade detection and outwit the AI.

-Victory in TEMP is a testament to adaptability.
-The player triumphs by surviving to the final stages, standing among the last two robots.
-Defeat is humbling for those who fail to convincingly integrate into the robotic facade and fall victim to collective scrutiny.

-TEMP challenges perceptions, offering a compelling blend of psychological intrigue and strategic gameplay.
-Are you ready to embrace the challenge?
-Step into the arena, where every word and action could mean the difference between survival and exposure.
+### How It Works
+Conversation Stage: Each round kicks off with a discussion where players respond to moral and ethical questions.
+Here’s your chance to subtly deceive others and blend in with the AI.

+Voting Phase: Once the conversation concludes, the "robots" vote on who they believe the human imposter is.
+If you’re the human, your goal is to avoid being picked.
+If you’re not, you need to spot the imposter before they outwit you.

+Elimination: With every vote, the stakes get higher.
+Players are eliminated one by one until only two robots remain.
+Victory belongs to those who can successfully blend in and avoid detection until the end.

+### Why Play?
+Bot or Not isn’t just a game—it’s a test of perception, strategy, and adaptability.
+Each decision you make could mean the difference between winning and being exposed.
+Whether you’re fooling others or identifying the imposter, every round is a new challenge that sharpens your skills in deception and deduction.

+Are you ready to face the ultimate test?
+Join Bot or Not and find out if you have what it takes to survive in a world where perception is everything.

 ## Installation